promiscunix/promiscunix/readme.md

 ---

-**Why "Promiscunix"?** Because this configuration freely associates users with multiple hosts based on their roles - it's promiscuous about which users go where! 😄
+**Why "Promiscunix"?** Because I like to play fast and loose with Linux, Opensource and Nix! 😄